-The clearing and settling of bullion transactions in London takes place across an electronic clearing system, AURUM, by the five LBMA members who provide clearing services.
+The clearing and settling of bullion transactions in London takes place across an electronic clearing system.

-Clearing in the London Bullion Market is provided by the not-for-profit company, London Precious Metal Clearing Limited (LPMCL) – which is owned and operated by the five clearing LBMA members: HSBC, ICBC Standard Bank, JPMorgan, Scotiabank and UBS.
-They utilise the unallocated gold and silver, in accounts they maintain between each other, to make ‘paper transfers’ to settle mutual trades.
-They also settle third party loco London bullion transfers, conducted on behalf of clients and other members of the London Bullion Market.
-This system of ‘paper transfers’ avoids the security risks, costs and impracticality of physically moving metal bars.
+The clearing system is operated by the London Precious Metal Clearing Limited (LPMCL) which is owned and managed by the five banks: HSBC, ICBC Standard Bank, JPMorgan, Scotiabank and UBS.
+They utilise the unallocated gold and silver, in accounts they maintain between each other, not only for settlement of mutual trades but also for trades on behalf of their third party counterparties worldwide for whom they provide clearing facilities.

 The diagram to the right illustrates how trades are settled and cleared between the clearing members.
 In this example, customers of JP Morgan are represented by 1,2,3 and 4, and the sub-clients of customer 1 by (i), (ii) and (iii).
 All of these transactions are netted at the end of the day through JP Morgan's account.
 The other four clearers will also settle their customers and sub-clients through their own accounts in a similar way.